 Dr. Cassandra Manuel was born and raised in Sanford, North Carolina.
 She attended North Carolina State University and studied biochemistry and biology.
 She stayed on at NC State to attend veterinary school and graduated with her Doctorate of Veterinary Medicine in 2011.
-Following graduation, Doctor Manuel worked in mixed animal practice in Monticello, Florida for four years.
-She is very excited to join the Shepherd Spring Animal Hospital family and to serve the Crawfordville community.
-Dr. Manuel currently resides in Tallahassee with her husband and daughter and their two dogs, Bree and Goose, three cats, Finn, Margot, and Scully, and a small flock of laying chickens.\
+Following graduation, Doctor.
+Manuel worked in mixed animal practice in Monticello, Florida for four years.
+She is a wonderful asset to the Shepherd Spring Animal Hospital family and the Crawfordville community.
+Dr. Manuel, her husband and daughter built a home in Crawfordville.
+They have two dogs, Roo and Goose, three cats, Finn, Margot, and Scully, and a small flock of laying chickens.

 Don’t let that sweet smile fool you,” Dr. Griggs warned, “Jeanette is as tough as a nickel steak!”